romberli/sql-parser-go/README.md

-# go-template
+# sql-parser-go
-go-template is a template of golang program.
+sql-parser-go is a template of golang program.